-Plenty of people go to the doctor when they feel sick, but many don’t consider going beforehand for preventive care and don’t understand the various ways preventive visits and treatments can benefit their health.
+People commonly go to the doctor when they feel sick.
+Unfortunately, many don’t consider going beforehand for preventive care services and don’t understand the various ways preventive visits can benefit their health.

 When patients schedule regular checkups and are on top of their health, doctors and nurses can implement preventive treatments that help stop ailments and diseases before they start.